Arvo vs Hevy

 • Hevy excels at logging speed (3-tap set) and social sharing; Arvo's logger is good but not its primary feature

-• 21-feature comparison + 5-step CSV migration guide in this article — pick the right one for your goal
+• Side-by-side feature comparison + 5-step CSV migration guide in this article — pick the right one for your goal

 Hevy has become one of the most popular workout trackers, especially among lifters who prefer manual control over their training.
 Its clean interface, social features, and straightforward logging make it a reliable choice for people who know exactly what they want to do and just need to record it.